 Glucocoticoid (steroid) injections — Glucocorticoids can suppress inflammation and can relieve arthritis symptoms when injected into arthritic joints.

-Glucocorticoid injections may be recommended for people who have osteoarthritis confined to a few joints and who still have pain despite the use of NSAIDs.
-Glucocorticoid injections may also be recommended for people with osteoarthritis who cannot take NSAIDs.
+Glucocorticoid injections may be recommended for people who have OA confined to a few joints and who still have pain despite the use of NSAIDs.
+Glucocorticoid injections may also be recommended for people with OA who cannot take NSAIDs.

 Joint injections have few side effects, but some people experience a brief flare of arthritis symptoms after an injection.
 There is also a small risk of joint infection.
 (See "Patient information: Joint infection (Beyond the Basics)".)

 Glucocorticoids may damage certain joints when injected frequently.
 Therefore, clinicians recommend no more than three to four injections per year for each particular weightbearing joint such as a knee.